Uber, Motional launch robotaxi service in Las Vegas

 Uber has also signed a 10-year deal with autonomous driving startup Nuro to use the company's driverless delivery pods in California and Texas.

-Last month, rival Lyft LYFT.O said it would launch the robotaxi service in Los Angeles after it had rolled out in Las Vegas earlier this year.
+Last month, rival Lyft LYFT.O said it would launch its robotaxi service in Los Angeles after it had rolled out in Las Vegas earlier this year.

 Motional, which uses Hyundai Motor Co's 005380.KS IONIQ5 electric car for the robotaxi service, is a joint venture between the South Korean manufacturer and automotive technology company Aptiv APTV.N, and has been testing autonomous vehicles without safety drivers for a couple of years.